 Identify Conversation Triggers

 When your schedule is packed, it’s easy to lose touch with contacts - especially those that you don’t have pressing reasons to speak with.
-However, failing to communicate regularly makes all of your marketing efforts go to waste.
+However, failing to communicate regularly makes all of your networking efforts go to waste.

 The easiest way to stay in touch with everyone in your network is to build conversation triggers into your contact management system.
 This way, you don’t have to remember to reach out to your connections; your system will send you reminders when it’s an appropriate time to reach out.